 Why is a feasibility study so important in project management?
-For one, the feasibility study is the foundation upon which the rest of your project resides.
+For one, the feasibility study is the foundation upon which your project plan resides.
 If it can’t support your project, you don’t have a project.
 Now that we got your attention, read on to learn what you need to know about feasibility studies.

 What Is a Feasibility Study?